- Handling of Feedbacks and Complaints

 - Alternate Remedies in Dispute Resolution

-- In the event that the School and the student cannot come to an agreement or the student does not accept the final decision made by the School’s Management Team, they will be referred to Singapore Mediation Centre (SMC) or Singapore Institute of Arbitrators (SIArb) through CPE Student Services Centre for mediation.
+In the event that the School and the student cannot come to an agreement or the student does not accept the final decision made by the School’s Management Team, they can approach Committee for Private Education Student Services Centre (CPE-SSC) to report the dispute.
+Options for the student are:

 Details on the procedures are available in the Student Handbook which can be accessed by clicking here